kedro-org/kedro-viz/CONTRIBUTING.md

 npm run lib
 ```

+Lastly, we have in place a pre-commit and pre-push hook.
+Before committing, the pre-commit hook will lint and prettify your changed files.
+Before pushing those committed changes, the pre-push hook will run our JavaScript test suite.
+This ensures the local changes haven't caused any breakages, and if they have, you'll be notified and can remedy then and there (note: you may need to restart your code editor or source control application for these hooks to work properly).

 ### Data sources

 Kedro-Viz uses a unique identifier to determine the data source from one of several available sources.
 You can configure this by appending a query string to the URL, e.g. `http://localhost:4141/?data=random`.
 Alternatively, you can set it with an environment variable when starting up the dev server: